JimboMahoney/CytoBars/README.md

  - some flow or mass FCS data!

-In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, reshape2 and ggplot2, svdialogs) using the install.packages("packagename") command, which is not included in the script.
+In addition, you will need to [install the relevant packages](https://www.datacamp.com/community/tutorials/r-packages-guide) (FlowCore, ggplot2, svdialogs, tidyverse) using the install.packages("packagename") command, which is not included in the script.

 <b>This script will:</b>

 1) Read in a specified FCS file opened with a dialogue window.
-2) Optionally transform the data using a data-specific arcsinh (you'll need to look at the code and remove the comments).
-3) Subsample down to 5,000 events if the dataset is large (or a user-specified number or proportion of events).
-Again, take a look at the code and modify it as needed.
+2) Determine an approximate "cutoff" value for mass cytometry data - this is very roughly the point at which we consider values to be potentially lost in the noise of irrlevant markers - e.g. common contaminants such as I 127 / Pb 208.
+This is considered to be around 20k DC (dual counts) in solution mode (e.g. 1 second acquisition).
-4) Plot every parameter using a similar graphically representation and palette as cytobank.
+4) Plot every parameter on a bar chart.
-5) If the file is from a CyTOF machine, give a summary of the number of cell events and the acquisition rate.
-6) Give the mean intensity and event/sec as an overlay on each plot.

-Since the parameters can be numerous (e.g. I'm using a dataset with 62 parameters), it's best to use the "Zoom" function to view the output in fullscreen.
+5) Colour-code the bars according to the CV of the intensity. e.g. if the intensity is highly varied (spread around from low to high), the bars will show as purple / red.
+6) Place a frequency above the bar. e.g. if all events include that parameter / channel, this will be 100%.

 <b> How I learned to do this: </b>